hgilani/analytics.js/README.md

 analytics.js
 ============

-**Every project needs analytics.** The more data you collect about how your system is being used, the better your product decisions can be.
-In the end, your users will benefit.
+**Every project needs analytics.** The more you know about how your system is being used, the better your product decisions will be.
+In the end your users will benefit.

 But having analytics shouldn't mean your tying yourself to a single third-party analytics service and littering your codebase third-party-specific calls.
 Changing or adding new providers should be a snap.
 That's where **analytics.js** comes in.
 The APIs for most analytics services track the same sorts of metrics, so it's not hard to build an abstraction layer that fits most use cases.
 And that's what we did!
 We even use **analytics.js** in [Segment.io](https://segment.io).

 The API is dead simple.
-Once you start using it, you won't want to go back to the nastier of the analytics APIs out there!
+You won't want to go back to using some of those dated third-party APIs!

 ## The API
 Our goal for the API was to iron out the kinks that crop up in lots of third-party analytics services API's.
 Keep things simple!
 With analytics you record two things: users and their actions.

 ### Identify